nikita-chistyakov/Sentiment_Analysis_NLP/README.md

 # Sentimet Analysis with NLP
-The problem is a binary classification of text data: a sentiment analysis for movie reviews as positive or negative?
+A binary classification problem of text data: a sentiment analysis for movie reviews as positive or negative?
 My goal is to train a model on the text of a movie review that can predict the polarity of each review.

 # Objectives